 Meet the team

-ACT in Africa is a holistic entrepreneurship organisation that provides design thinking and business training, coaching, acceleration, and access to seed funding.
+ACT in Africa is a holistic entrepreneurship organisation that provides human centred design and business training, coaching, acceleration, and access to seed funding.

 Our program integrates global best practices in entrepreneurship training and local experience to provide a unique and relevant platform to aspiring entrepreneurs in Zimbabwe.

 The ACT team is comprised of diverse and dynamic individuals from around the globe.
 The team and its advisors have years of experience in Education, Innovation and Entrepreneurship.